-Things To Do & Consider Prior to Attending Orientation
+Things To Do & Consider Prior to Orientation

 Florida State University looks forward to welcoming you as one of our newest ‘Noles!
 Transitioning into an academic community can be both exciting and overwhelming.
-To assist in the transition, the University encourages you to take the following steps before arriving on campus for your required orientation program.
+To assist in the transition, the University encourages you to take the following steps before your required orientation program.
 This site can function as a helpful check-list if you complete them in order.

 Welcome to myFSU Portal!